fiatyus/finalproj-cathy/README.md

 'code/' contains all code related to the tabular analysis and the graphical analysis.

 -`data/` contains the cptcodes.xlsx dataset

-- `/code/maketable.R` produces the Tabular analysis
+-`/code/maketable.R` produces the Tabular analysis

-		- table output should be saved to `output/` -`/code/makescatter.R` produces the scatter plot
+-table output saved to `output/`

+-`/code/makescatter.R` produces the scatter plot

-		- scatter plot should be saved to `output/`
+-scatter plot should be saved to `output/`

-- `projectreport.Rmd` reads in output from `output/` and cptcodes.xlsx and creates the report with the descriptive and graphical analysis
+-`projectreport.Rmd` reads in output from `output/` and cptcodes.xlsx and creates the report with the descriptive and graphical analysis

 -`code/renderreport.R` is used for rendering the report from the command line